cloudposse/atmos/website/docs/design-patterns/inline-component-customization.md

 - You have components that are provisioned in multiple stacks (e.g. `dev`, `staging`, `prod` accounts) with different configurations for each stack

-- You need to make the components' default configurations reusable across different stacks
+- You need to make the components' default/base configurations reusable across different stacks

 - You want to keep the configurations DRY